 - General Motors offers a special discount below the manufacturer’s suggested retail price on the purchase or lease of eligible vehicles, which could save you thousands.
 You’ll need to create an account to confirm your eligibility and receive an authorization number.

-- Acura offers veterans a $750 credit to use on select vehicles within one year of your completion of active service.
+- Acura offers veterans a $750 credit to use on select vehicles within two years of your completion of active service.

 - Jeep offers veterans $500 of bonus cash on select vehicles.
 You’ll need to purchase the vehicle within 12 months of your discharge date.